 ARGHH!
 Nothing in parenting has caused me such frustration as working with the school system to help my kid who struggled at school.
 I have felt so helpless and frustrated at times that it has brought me to tears.
-Of course, it’s no walk in the park for the kid who is struggling either, but make no mistake, parenting a child who has difficulties at school is hard, hard work.
+Of course, it’s no walk in the park for the kid with the challenges either, but make no mistake, parenting a child who struggles in school is hard, hard work.

-I was speaking at a conference once when a dad of a child adopted from Guatemala told me that his child’s difficulties at school made him question the wisdom of international adoption.
+I was speaking at a conference once when a dad of a child adopted from Guatemala told me that his child’s struggles in school made him question the wisdom of international adoption.

 “At least if he was in Guatemala the pressure wouldn’t be so intense for him to succeed in school, and he wouldn’t have to face the end of the year tests each year.
 The pressure of school has made him a different child.
 Maybe he would have been better in a culture where he could have dropped out and had a chance to farm or do manual labor and not feel like a failure.”

 His words stuck with me over the years.
 It does seem as if our schools have little place for kids who don’t excel, or at least hold their own, academically, but aren’t so severely disabled that they are on the non-academic special education track.
 Maybe our schools, however, are a reflection of our society where it is hard to survive without a high school diploma, and hard to get ahead without a college degree, even though not all kids are cut out for college.

 I wouldn’t go so far as to say that any child would be better off in an orphanage, but his comment has given me pause over the years as I try to navigate through the school system with my children.

 Round peg kids thrive in school; oval peg kids learn to adapt, and although they may have their edges scraped down, they can ultimately fit the rigid mold; but heaven help the poor square peg kid and his/her beleaguered parent.